sap-tutorials/sap-build-process-automation/tutorials/spa-process-action-create/spa-process-action-create.md

     <!-- border -->![Action Project](ActionProject_10.png)

-    - Select All the fields by clicking on the checkbox of **Key** column.
+    - Select all the fields by clicking on the checkbox of **Key** column.
     - Uncheck the following fields so that they are added as *Input*.